How Many Credit Inquiries is Too Many?

 Credit Q&A: “How many credit inquiries is too many?”

-Though most credit score questions are hard to nail down, thanks in part to the cryptic nature of credit scoring, we can get some hints if we look at certain data.
+Though most credit score questions are hard to nail down, thanks in part to the cryptic nature of credit scoring, we can get some useful hints if we look at certain data.

 First things first, there are two types of credit inquiries.
 Hard and soft.

-Hard credit inquiries involve applications for new credit, so they can lower your credit score, as new credit presents new risks.
+Hard credit inquiries involve applications for new credit, so they can lower your credit score, as new credit presents new default risks.

 Soft credit inquiries, on the other hand, don’t involve requests for new credit, and thus have no adverse effect on your credit score (Does a credit check lower your credit score?).